materialsproject/mapidoc/docs/task_id/README.md

 The task_id for the material.
-It is also the materials id used.
+It is also the materials id used in the Materials Project.